 The Damage Slugs Do to Hostas

-Slug damage to hostas appear as multiple holes chewed through the hosta leaves.
+Slug damage to hostas appears as multiple holes chewed through the hosta leaves.
 The most damage will be done to varieties with thinner leaves or hostas that are variegated.

 Your first line of defense is knowing about slugs.

 Besides being darn ugly and slimy, slugs look like snails without the shells.
 They love to prey on hosta leaves causing holes in their leaves.
 If not battled early, they can ruin the look of the hostas for a season.

 Simply they like the same environment that hostas do; moist areas, preferably with plenty of decomposing organic matter.

 When are slugs active?

 They come out when it's cool and dark; the wetter the ground stays, the more the slugs populate it.
 They can also be spotted on cool, cloudy days.

 Now the good part ...